IPsec Fault Tolerance

 • Secure web gateways set and enforce rules for users

-For this ASA version, you need to configure object groups.
+You need to configure object groups for this ASA version.
 I have configured a network object that defines the pool with public IP addresses we want to use for translation.
-The IP address that has been translated too is marked in the red box below.
+The IP address that has been translated is marked in the red box below.

 The show nat command shows us that some traffic has been translated from the inside to the outside.